 When you leave a job, your employer must handle recruitment, onboarding, and training to bring a new person up to speed.
 Higher-level positions require much longer indoctrination periods and it is already a costly expense and time-consuming process.
 Studies show the cost of recruiting an employee can be as much as $240,000 if the person is a good fit.
 A bad choice can cost a company as much as triple that amount.
 It’s no wonder a company will entice you to stay rather than hire again.

 When your employer makes a counter offer and you accept, it can open a big can of worms.
 They can’t trust you’ll stick around since you’ve already shown you’re willing to leave to get what you want.
 Obviously, when your employer no longer trusts you it can affect their decisions.
 Will they offer you a promotion if they think you may leave, or choose someone who remained unwaveringly loyal?
 Will they assign you to a long-term or broad project that requires continuity?
 Probably not - they’ll likely keep you in the interim and make plans to replace you at their convenience.

 The tech industry is very tight-knit and managers have extensive networks.
 If you turn down a solid written offer, you’re wasting that company’s time and money.
 They’ve already invested heavily in recruitment, turned down other highly-skilled candidates, and now they need to start again.
 Obviously, this can negatively impact your long-term plans and IT career.

 If you have questions about whether it is time to look for a new job or if you know that you want to transition into a new tech career in the Greater Las Vegas area, Taurean Consulting Group can help.
 With our deep background connecting IT specialists to quality employers, we’ll help you exit gracefully and move into meaningful work when the time is right.
 We can review your resume, recommend beneficial skills to advance your career, and match you to the best jobs for your needs.
-Contact us
+Apply for a job today

 and let us help you move forward on your career path.